orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-07-using-imagick-with-php-83-on-docker.md

 title: Using Imagick extension with PHP 8.3 on Docker
 ---

-If you use imagick extension on PHP 8.2 or earlier, it is quite straightforward to install on Docker.
+If you use the `imagick` extension on PHP 8.2 or earlier, it is quite straightforward to install on Docker.

 ```Dockerfile
 RUN pecl install imagick && \
     docker-php-ext-enable imagick
 ```

-But currently, and for some time the PECL version the extension is broken for PHP 8.3
+But currently, and for some time the PECL version of the extension is broken on PHP 8.3.

 <!--more-->

-Instead, you can build the extension from the source as a workaround:
+Instead, as a workaround, you can build the extension from official repository's `master` branch:

 ```Dockerfile
 RUN apk add git --update --no-cache && \